wohlgejm/eu-twitter-analysis/README.md

 Go ahead and make an update to the "test.Rnw" document .
 Click "Git" in the upper right hand panel.
 Here you'll see a list of files.
 You should see that "test.Rnw" now has a status of "Modified" indicated by a blue M. If you don't, click the save button in the top panel.

 Now that you've made this change, you'll want to commit it.
 First, check the box next to the file.
 Next, click "Commit" on the upper right hand panel.
 A window will launch showing you the changes you've made.
 Make sure to enter a "Commit Message" which should be an explanation of the change you made.
 After you've done that, click "Commit."

+Your changes have been saved locally, but haven't been saved in the Github to repository.
+Right now, there is a bug with RStudio that has to do with HTTPS, so you cannot use the "Push" command in the top right panel.
+We'll have to push our commits from the terminal.
+To do this, open a terminal, cd to the eu-twitter-analysis directory and run: git push.
+You will be prompted for your Github username and password.
+Once this is complete, your changes will be saved to the repository.
+If someone else has contributed during this time, you'll be prompted to merge your code.

+To get the changes others have made to the repository, simply press "Pull" in the upper right hand panel to update the code base.